 By establishing an endowment program or scholarship, your gift can impact SDSU students and faculty for years to come—even infinitely.
-Founding your endowment in your family name or in honor of a significant person or organization allows you to build a lasting legacy and inspires others to give.
+Funding your endowment in your family name or in honor of a significant person or organization allows you to build a lasting legacy and inspires others to give.

 If you’re not sure where to give, we recommended creating an unrestricted endowment.
 This allows the University to act on new opportunities to make SDSU even better.
-It also helps SDSU and the Foundation plan for the future and demonstrate financial strength to other potential donors.
+It also helps SDSU and the Foundation plan for the future and demonstrates financial strength to other potential donors.

 You can make a lasting impact.
 Join our circle of more than 1,500 South Dakota State University supporters who have established an endowment.

 Frequently asked questions

 Typically, an endowment lives in perpetuity, but those who establish a named endowment can set its lifespan.
 Individual endowment funds with the Foundation are pooled together for investment purposes, yet each endowment maintains its own identity and separate accounting.
 Donors and their successors may receive an annual report of earnings and distributions.
 Earnings from the pool are allocated to each fund based on a weighted average calculation.
 Amounts available for distribution are calculated annually using a spending formula consisting of a percentage of each fund’s average market value over a period of time.